Home -> Filing Your Return -> Federal and Provincial Age Amount Tax Credits

 If an individual dies before their birthday in the tax year in which they would have turned 65, no age amount tax credit can be claimed on their behalf.

-If an individual who is eligible for the age amount tax credit has income from a gain from a disposition of property to a creditor regarding settlement of debt on certain foreclosures, repossessions and similar transactions (Income Tax Act s.
+If an individual who is eligible for the age amount tax credit has income from a gain from a surrender of property to a creditor regarding settlement of debt on certain foreclosures, repossessions and similar transactions (Income Tax Act s.
 79), then that income is excluded from net income for tax purposes in the age amount calculation.
 This is complicated, so a tax professional should be consulted.

 Tax Tip: Capital gains can increase the age amount clawback, even when capital losses carried forward completely eliminate the capital gains.